omarimran2000/Manufacturing-Facility-Simulation/README.md

 # Manufacturing Facility Simulation
-## Milestone 3
+## SYSC 4005 Project
 ### By: Ryan Gaudreault, Omar Imran, Marcel LeClair
 ## Milestone Changes
-For this milestone, the ability to replicate the model and generate confidence intervals was implemented.
-The ability to plot the products made by each workstation with respect to time was added to find the deletion point.
-A deletion point was added, so the initialization bias can be reduced.
-MatPlotLib and SciPy also need to be installed to run the simulation with instructions below.
+In the final milestone, the alternative policy was implemented.
+In main.py, there is an instance variable called "alternate" that allows the alternate policy to be run.
+It is default set to True.
+The alternate policy changes the priority of where C1 is sent in the case of a tie.
 ## Summary
 The Manufacturing Facility Simulation was conducted in Python.
 There are two Python files associated with the simulation.
 The